-Bahrain has historically had the smallest projects market in the region, which is not surprising given it has the smallest economy and population of all the GCC states.
-However, it is also the only market along with the UAE to have shown growth in contract awards over the past three years.
-With only limited oil and gas reserves of its own, its projects market has grown to be less dependent on the crude price, and therefore more capable of withstanding the bearish market.
+Bahrain has historically had the smallest projects market in the GCC, which is not surprising given it has the smallest economy and population of all the GCC states.
+However, with only limited oil and gas reserves of its own, its projects market has grown to be less dependent on the crude price, and therefore more capable of withstanding the bearish market.

-Bahrain Projects Report H1-2019 is the update to last year’s popular report.
-Focused on data, it is aimed at helping companies create strategies for targeting and growing the market by providing quick and easy use data snapshots.
-It uses almost exclusively adjusted data from MEED Projects (www.meedprojects.com), the region’s leading online projects tracking service.
+Bahrain Projects H1 2020 is the update to last year’s H1 report.
+Focused on data, it is aimed at helping companies create strategies for targeting and growing the market.
+It uses almost exclusively data from MEED Projects, the region’s leading online projects tracking service.
 With 15,000 active projects tracked and more than 35,000 in total in the database, MEED Projects makes it possible to quantify current, historical and future trends in the projects market in the region.

 All the MEED Insight reports are delivered via email in digital version.